St. George's - Things to Do in St. George's in September

 Grenada Chocolate Festival

-Early September delivers four days of cacao overload—tree-to-bar tours at Belmont Estate, chocolate workshops in St. George's historic quarter, and the Saturday street fair where island chocolatiers duel over the best cocoa tea recipe.
+Early September delivers four days of cacao overload, tree-to-bar tours at Belmont Estate, chocolate workshops in St. George's historic quarter, and the Saturday street fair where island chocolatiers duel over the best cocoa tea recipe.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Bypass cruise-ship lunch spots on the Carenage—slip behind the market to vendor stalls where locals queue for oil-down (the national dish) at 7am, still steaming from the pot.
-Low season in September often scores free hotel upgrades—tell the desk you're celebrating, even if it's just surviving the humidity.
-St. George's Saturday market fires up at 6am when nutmeg farmers roll in with fresh harvest—by 8am the prime goods are gone and only tourist trinkets remain.
-If a hurricane warning sounds, locals migrate to Umbrella Beach Bar—storm-proof and ready, it morphs into an impromptu party while everyone rides it out.
+Bypass cruise-ship lunch spots on the Carenage, slip behind the market to vendor stalls where locals queue for oil-down (the national dish) at 7am, still steaming from the pot.
+Low season in September often scores free hotel upgrades, tell the desk you're celebrating, even if it's just surviving the humidity.
+St. George's Saturday market fires up at 6am when nutmeg farmers roll in with fresh harvest, by 8am the prime goods are gone and only tourist trinkets remain.
+If a hurricane warning sounds, locals migrate to Umbrella Beach Bar, storm-proof and ready, it morphs into an impromptu party while everyone rides it out.

 Avoid These Mistakes

-Avoid booking beachfront rooms without checking if nearby restaurants stay open in September—some shutter for annual maintenance and leave you taxi-hunting for dinner.
-Don't schedule outdoor plans for 1-3pm when afternoon showers peak—mornings and late afternoons are your windows.
-Don't assume mild September temperatures block sunburn—water and white-sand glare amplify UV even when it's only 20°C (68°F).
+Avoid booking beachfront rooms without checking if nearby restaurants stay open in September, some shutter for annual maintenance and leave you taxi-hunting for dinner.
+Don't schedule outdoor plans for 1-3pm when afternoon showers peak, mornings and late afternoons are your windows.
+Don't assume mild September temperatures block sunburn, water and white-sand glare amplify UV even when it's only 20°C (68°F).

 Frequently Asked Questions